 Ricardo was constantly studying and learning about whatever he was interested in and had a keen memory for facts and statistics.
 But when he wasn’t imparting all this knowledge to his wife and daughters (and anyone else who’d listen to his political rants on Facebook), he was somewhere on his property, bush-hogging fields, digging fence-post holes, cutting wood, taking care of the horses and chickens, or simply walking the dogs and enjoying the creek that runs through the property.

 Ricardo died in his sleep at his home in Waverly, Tennessee, on Feb.
 2, 2020, after a brief battle with cancer.
 He will be greatly missed and is survived by his wife, Mimi Carvalho; daughters, Jessica Carvalho and Adele Carvalho and her husband, Matthew Wheat; his mother, Elisa Vieira; father, Joao DeCarvalho and his father’s wife, Carmen DeCarvalho; his three sisters, Barbara Borecky and her husband Charlie Borecky, Beatriz Szabo and her husband Sandor Szabo, and Debbie Carvalho and her spouse Monika Mayer; his brother Joshua Carvalho and his wife Kristen Carvalho; four grandchildren, Jaden, Silas, Violet and Solomon; as well as many nieces and nephews.

 A memorial service will be held for Ricardo later in the springtime.

 Tennessee Cremation Care is honored to be entrusted with Ricardo's cremation services.
 Please visit his tribute wall to leave an online condolence for the family.

-To plant a tree in memory of Ricardo Vieira De Carvalho, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Ricardo Vieira De Carvalho, please visit our tribute store.